Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 ![png](images/polite_by_gen_era.png)

 Though, this may be influenced by token count.
-Like hedging, I did not average this stat over token count due to multi-word hedges.
+Like hedging, I did not average this stat over token count due to multi-word polite phrases.

 Taking a look at the [t-test
 results](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/blob/master/code/Analysis_code/Politeness_and_Apology.ipynb#spo),